Opioid Addiction In Tucson

 Regrettably, Arizona ranks in the top 5 states for the percent of adults with unmet drug treatment needs, though research within the state has shown that drug treatment can reduce the rate of recidivism by half.
 While Pima County does not directly provide treatment services, the Tucson government makes “substantial investments in improving the availability and accessibility of behavioral health care and by involvement in many community initiatives that seek to improve the quality of care” in the Tucson community and for its most vulnerable citizens.
 Accordingly, there are a number of private and public options for those seeking treatment within their city.

 Oftentimes, individuals will find greater success in recovery when they travel away from home for rehabilitation.
 When you travel for rehab, you remove yourself from everyday stressors that can impede your journey to recovery.
 It also gives you the opportunity to fully immerse yourself in the treatment process and focus on healing.
-If you’re ready to get started on the road to recovery, contact a treatment provider now.
+If you or a loved one are battling addiction, there is hope.
+For more information on treatment options, contact a treatment provider today.